 Habitat: Liatris scariosa prefers full sun in well drained soil with dry to moderate moisture conditions.
 It is tolerant of some poorer soils but is intolerant of wet soil in the winter.
 Long-tongued bees and butterflies will visit these plants.
 It grows from a sub-globose corm-like structure.

 Names: An older scientific name for this species is Liatris borealis.
 The genus Liatris is an old name whose meaning has been lost.
 The species scariosa, means 'thin and dry'.
 As you can see above, a number of common names have been attached to this plant.
 Northern Blazing Star is the name used by some of the Eastern States whereas Flora of North America calls it Northern Gayfeather.
 USDA terms it New England Blazing Star - which reflects this particular variety.
 This is why scientific names are important.
 The author name for the plant classification for this species, ‘Willd.’ is for Carl Ludwig Willdenow (1765-1812), German botanist, a founder of the study of the geographic distribution of plants.
 He was director and curator of the Botanic Garden of Berlin.
 He amended the earlier work done by 'L.', which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 The author name of the classification of the variety - ‘Lunell’ is for Joel Lunell, (1851-1920) Swedish-American botanist, whose herbarium collection was donated to the University of Minnesota.

 Comparisons: The flower heads of the floral array separate this species from many others.
 Rough Blazing Star, L. aspera can be similar.
 Both species have similar shape heads and both can have stem hair.
 L. aspera however, has up to 35 florets in the flower head whereas L. scariosa usually has that as a minimum although some plants may have as few as 19; also the middle phyllaries of L. aspera have irregularly cut tips.
-Large-headed Blazing Star is the most likely candidate to be what Eloise Butler collected (see below).
+Large-headed Blazing Star, Liatris ligulistylis, is the most likely candidate to be what Eloise Butler and Martha Crone collected (see below).
 It has 4 to 20 flower heads on stalks, stems have hair and the floret throats do not have hair.

 Above: The floral array.